 New to Framing: Personal Framing

-How can I start doing my own framing?
+How can I start doing my own picture framing?

 You can start doing your own framing with a few pieces of equipment.
 With time and practice you’ll get good results using simple moulding profiles and mount designs.
 As a rule, it’s best to avoid trying to use harder woods such as oak and more ornate / shaped mouldings – you’ll need commercial framing equipment to work with these.